-&lt;sup>2 The other work traditionally performed by the U.S. Tax Treaty Office, such as overseeing the exchange of information program and the Joint International Tax Shelter Information Centre (JITSIC), managing the activities of the IRS tax attachés stationed abroad, supporting the Department of the Treasury in its negotiation of tax treaties, and pursuing Competent Authority agreements with treaty partners in non-transfer-pricing cases, will continue under the direction of a new Assistant Deputy Commissioner (International), who will report directly to Mike Danilack.
+6 The other work traditionally performed by the U.S. Tax Treaty Office, such as overseeing the exchange of information program and the Joint International Tax Shelter Information Centre (JITSIC), managing the activities of the IRS tax attachés stationed abroad, supporting the Department of the Treasury in its negotiation of tax treaties, and pursuing competent authority agreements with treaty partners in nontransfer-pricing cases, will continue under the direction of a new assistant deputy commissioner (International), who will report directly to the LB&I deputy commissioner (International), currently Danilack.